ncphillips/truecoders.io/_coders/joseph-cyriac.markdown

     - Assist with Quarterly Marketing and Advertising for Main and Satellite locations
     - HR services such as hiring and yearly employee review
 - company: Song Eye Center Inc.
-  jobTitle: Assistant Manager and IT Analyst
+  job_title: Assistant Manager and IT Analyst
   start_date: 1997-01-01 00:00:00 -06:00
   end_date:
   body: |-